j12bates/Innullifiability/docs/problem.md

 - $`[5, 9, 15, 17, 18]: (15 - 5) - (9 + 18 - 17) = 0`$

 So, this is 'Arithmetic Nullification': find a way to take a given input set and arithmetically get it to zero.
-This can be done either by constructing an arithmetic expression or by combining and reducing, and it needn't be specified whether or not to require all values be used explicitly.
+This can be expressed either by constructing an arithmetic expression or by combining and reducing, and it needn't be specified whether or not to require all values be used explicitly.
 A set with which this can be done will have the property of